The New Climate

-A carbon fee could generate significant revenue for current Congressional priorities.
+A carbon fee could generate significant revenue.

-- $2.2 trillion from a $49/metric ton of CO2-e price according to Treasury.
+$2.2 trillion over 10 years from a $49/metric ton of CO2 rising at a real two percent per year, according to the U.S. Treasury.

 Economists agree that pricing carbon is the most effective response to climate risk.

-- The atmosphere’s capacity to absorb greenhouse gas emissions is a scarce resource.
+The atmosphere’s capacity to absorb greenhouse gas emissions is a scarce resource.

-- Pricing carbon reduces emissions faster than regulation.
+Pricing carbon reduces emissions faster than regulation.

-- With a modest fee, we could reduce emissions 28% relative to 2005 levels by 2025.
+With a modest fee, we could reduce emissions 28% relative to 2005 levels by 2025.